Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Regularity near the Vertex I

-In this section we apply a similar idea to extend the regularity of solutions to the vertices.
-This allows us to complete the proof of Theorem \ref{Main Theorem}.
-We prove the following result:
+In this section we apply similar ideas to extend the regularity of solutions to the vertices.
+This allows us to complete the proof of Theorem~\ref{main-theorem}.
+The main goal of this section is proving the follwing.

 \begin{proposition} Let \( u \) be a solution to \eqref{MA-0000}.
-There exists a constant $ C = C(P, a, A, \|H\|_{C^{0,\alpha}\left(\overline{P}\right)}, \alpha, \|u\|_{C^0\left(\overline{P}\right)}) $ such that
+There exists a constant $ C = C(P, a, A, \|H\|_{C^{0,\alpha}(\overline{P})}, \alpha, \|u\|_{C^0(\overline{P})}) $ such that